nameko/nameko-grpc/README.md

 The next most significant module is `nameko_grpc/streams.py`.
 This module contains the `SendStream` and `ReceiveStream` classes, which represent an HTTP2 stream that is being sent or received, respectively.
 A `ReceiveStream` receives data as bytes from a `ConnectionManager`, and parses them into a stream of GRPC messages.
 A `SendStream` does the opposite, encoding GRPC messages into bytes that can be sent across an HTTP2 connection.

 The `@grpc` Entrypoint is a normal Nameko entrypoint that executes a service method when an appropriate request is made.
-The entrypoint deals with a `ReceiveStream` object encapulating the request, and a `SendStream` object that accepts the response.
+The entrypoint deals with a `ReceiveStream` object encapsulating the request, and a `SendStream` object that accepts the response.
 The streams are managed by a shared `GrpcServer`, which accepts incoming connections and wraps each in a `ServerConnectionManager`.

 The standalone Client is a small wrapper around a `ClientConnectionManager`.
 The Client simply creates a socket connection and then hands it to the connection manager.
-When a method is invoked on the client, the connection manager initates an appropriate request.
-The headers for that request describe the method being invoked, encodings, message types etc. This logic is all encapulated into the `Method` class.
+When a method is invoked on the client, the connection manager initiates an appropriate request.
+The headers for that request describe the method being invoked, encodings, message types etc. This logic is all encapsulated into the `Method` class.

 The GRPC DependencyProvider is a normal Nameko DependencyProvider, which is also just a small wrapper around a `ClientConnectionManager`.
 It functions in exactly the same manner as the standalone Client.

 ## Equivalence tests notes

-To demonstrate equivalence between the nameko-grpc implementations and the standard GRPC implementations, all tests marked with the `equivalence` marker run against every permuation of:
+To demonstrate equivalence between the nameko-grpc implementations and the standard GRPC implementations, all tests marked with the `equivalence` marker run against every permutation of:

 * GRPC standard server (Python implementation) or
 * Nameko server